wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 Steps 3 to 6 show the requests needed to add a due diligence update, from initializing the due diligence update to submitting it.

-Steps 4 and 5 can be repeated as many times as needed, as it is allowed to include multiple evidence items in an update, including none.
+Steps 4 and 5 can be repeated as many times as needed if there is evidence to upload, as it is allowed to include multiple evidence items in an update.

-Finally, when the due diligence update completes in Step 6, the due diligence summary will apply the update.
+Finally, when the due diligence update completes in Step 6, the update will be applied to the due diligence summary.

-## Due diligence and Accounts
+## Due diligence and accounts

 A person must have a valid due diligence summary in order for their accounts to be activated.
 A valid due diligence summary must have the following information: